compmem/smile/docs/install.rst

 Before you attempt to do anything, the first step should be installing Anaconda.
 Anaconda is a python distribution that contains scientific python packages such as numpy or matplotlib.
-If you already have python installed, Anaconda will install all of it's scientific packages to that distribution.
+If you already have python installed, Anaconda will install all of its scientific packages to that distribution.
 Below is a link to the Anaconda install page.
 Make sure to download the 32 bit distribution of Anaconda, and the 2.7 version of python.
 Install it, and make sure both check boxes are checked when installing.
 These check boxes will